Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Dimension Reduction.md

 \|f(x)\|\approx \| x\|, \|f(x) -f(y)\|\approx \| x - y\|.
 $$

-$\color{aqua}{PS:}$ the dimension reduction is classified into unsupervised learning while it can convert to optimization models.
+$\color{aqua}{PS:}$ the dimension reduction is classified into unsupervised learning while it can be converted to optimization problems.
+Additionally, it will miss some properties of the data set so please do not delete the previous data sets.

 It is a wonderful review of dimension reduction at \url{https://lvdmaaten.github.io/publications/papers/TR_Dimensionality_Reduction_Review_2009.pdf}.